1.0 Introduction

 Perform the following steps to copy the app UUID from the Fortanix DSM:

-Click the Apps menu item in the DSM left navigation bar and click the app created in Section 3.4: Creating an Application to go to the detailed view of the app.
+In the DSM left navigation panel, click the Apps menu item, and then click the app created in Section 4.4: Creating an Application to go to the detailed view of the app.

-From the Credentials Details dialog box, copy the Username (app UUID) and Password of the app to use it later Section 4.1: Configure Fortanix DSM in vCenter.
+From the Credentials Details dialog box, copy the Username (app UUID) and Password of the app to use in Section 5.1: Configure Fortanix DSM in vCenter.

 You may configure Fortanix DSM as an external KMS in vCenter using the vSphere Client UI.